 The Section 8 Housing Choice Voucher program

 The Section 8 Housing Choice Voucher program is a federal assistance program to help low-income people pay their rent.
 It is commonly called "Section 8" or "Voucher".
 People with Section 8 Vouchers find their own housing and pay a percentage of their income for rent.
 The Department of Housing Services (DHS) pays the landlord the rest of the rent.
-Participation in the program is completely voluntary.
-Landlords may elect to accept Section 8 for only one renter if they wish.
-There is no "take one, take all" requirement.

 The following describes the general steps involved in renting to a Section 8 tenant: